 One more thing that you should know: Don’t follow the outdated advice that you should “twist” your starter jewelry regularly to avoid it somehow getting stuck in your piercing.
 This advice has long been given by inexperienced piercers at mall stores, but it can actually end up irritating your piercing.

 Also, if you twist your jewelry, bacteria and crusty secretions that normally would work their way out of your piercing will instead get stuck inside.
 This can obviously lead to an infection in no time.
-If your jewelry feels “stuck,” it’s likely due to swelling, which will go down with normal aftercare.
+If your jewelry feels “stuck,” it’s likely due to swelling, which will gradually decrease throughout the healing process.

 How Often Should You Clean An Ear Piercing?

-It is worth saying that you can clean a piercing too frequently.
-In fact, this is sometimes a problem that people encounter when they get their first ear piercing ever.
-In the effort to keep their ear piercing as clean as possible, many well-intentioned people will actually clean their piercing too often and irritate the area.
+It is worth saying that you can clean a piercing too often.
+In fact, this is sometimes a problem that people encounter when they get their first-ever ear piercing.
+In the effort to keep the piercing as clean as possible, many well-intentioned people will actually clean their piercing too much and irritate/inflame the area.

 When Can I Stop Cleaning My Ear Piercing?

-The general time frame for earlobe piercings to heal all the way is about six weeks.
+The general time frame for earlobe piercings to completely heal is about six weeks.
 Cartilage piercings take a little bit longer, with most estimates coming out to about twelve weeks.

 There are a couple of things to consider with these estimates, of course.
 One thing to remember is that the time frames presented here are defined according to the scenario that you have not had any infections or setbacks during the healing process and that your underlying health is excellent.
 If infections or bad inflammation occur, healing times can take a little longer, and cleaning infected ear piercings can be a little more involved/painful.
 Some underlying health conditions may also significantly delay healing.

 How To Clean Your Ear Piercing Jewelry

-Alternatively, a quick warm water rinse will also work wonders and keep your jewelry clean so that you can avoid the possibility of painful, inconvenient ear piercing infections.
+Alternatively, a quick warm water rinse will also work wonders and keep your jewelry looking nice and sparkly.